hqy5038/ist-303-xr-team-ex-2/README.md

 Team reviewed the code and independently found some improvements, self-assigned tasks and using git hub we implemented the changes.
 Assignments listed below under Tasks.
+We collaborated "in person" (on Zoom call) in live conversation as we made changes.

 **Issues found**